 What a rationing decree would mean

 Officials stress this is preparation, not emergency.
-There is no declared deficit, but there is what one adviser called a condition of tightness, enough to justify drafting a preventive decree as a precaution rather than waiting for a crisis.
+There is no declared deficit, but there is what one adviser called a condition of tightness, enough to justify drafting a preventive decree as a precaution.

 A preventive decree is a management tool, not a blackout order.
-It lets the grid operator build a water reserve and coordinate plants to head off a generation shortfall, using short-term levers rather than cutting power to homes.
+It lets the grid operator build a water reserve and coordinate plants, using short-term levers rather than cutting power to homes.

 The country has been here before.
-The last preventive rationing decree was signed in August 2021 during a punishing megadrought and stayed in force, through repeated extensions, until 2023.
+The last preventive rationing decree was signed in August 2021 during a punishing megadrought, and it stayed in force through repeated extensions until 2023.

 For investors and residents, the read is watchful rather than alarmed.
-A repeat of 2021-style rationing would raise costs for industry and dent confidence, but the government’s early, preventive stance suggests it wants to manage the risk before it bites.
+A repeat of 2021-style rationing would raise costs for industry and dent confidence, but the government’s early stance suggests it wants to manage the risk first.

 The timing carries an irony.
-Chile has spent years building one of the region’s most ambitious renewable fleets, yet a dry winter still exposes how much the system leans on water and on gas when the sun and wind are not enough.
+Chile has spent years building one of the region’s most ambitious renewable fleets, yet a dry winter still shows how much the system leans on water and gas.

 Storage is the missing piece.
-Batteries and other backup would let the grid save cheap daytime solar for the evening peak, and their slow rollout is part of why a bad hydrology year still translates into tight supply.
+Batteries and other backup would let the grid save cheap daytime solar for the evening peak, and their slow rollout helps turn a bad hydrology year into tight supply.

 The mining link is what makes this a market story.
 Copper accounts for the bulk of Chile’s exports, and pricier or less reliable power raises costs across an industry the whole economy depends on.